Skillzwave Logo

 # Remove a skill

-skilz remove owner_repo/skill-name
+skilz remove anthropics/claude-code/skill-development

 # Read skill content (for agents without native skill loading)

-skilz read skill-name
+skilz read skill-development

 Understanding Skill IDs

-Example Skill IDs
+Example Skill IDs (NEW Format)

-• myuser_myrepo/my-skill — Your custom skill
+• anthropics/claude-cookbooks/analyzing-financial-statements — Financial analysis skill

 Installing for Different Agents